spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 <img src="/ocean/_media/tutorials-manage-vngs-07.png" />

 In this view, you can see the full JSON configuration of the VNG.
-If you would like to edit the JSON, just click Edit Mode, make your changes, and click Save.
+To edit the JSON, click **Edit** Mode and make changes.

 ## Delete a VNG

 In the Virtual Node Groups summary list, check the Virtual Node Groups to delete and click **Delete**.
 OR
-If you are already configuring a Virtual Node Group, click *8Delete VNG** at the bottom.
+If you are already configuring a Virtual Node Group, click **Delete VNG**.